MinecraftForge/Documentation/docs/datastorage/capabilities.md

   }
   return super.getCapability(cap, side);
 }

+@Override
+public void remove() {
+	super.remove();
+	inventoryHandlerLazyOptional.invalidate();
+}
 ```

+`Item`s are a special case since their capability providers are stored on an `ItemStack`.
+Instead, a provider should be attached through `Item#initCapabilities`.
+This should hold your capabilities for the lifecycle of the stack.

 It is strongly suggested that direct checks in code are used to test for capabilities instead of attempting to rely on maps or other data structures, since capability tests can be done by many objects every tick, and they need to be as fast as possible in order to avoid slowing down the game.

 Attaching Capabilities
 ----------------------

-As mentioned, attaching capabilities to entities and itemstacks can be done using `AttachCapabilitiesEvent`.
+As mentioned, attaching capabilities to existing providers, `World`s, and `Chunk`s can be done using `AttachCapabilitiesEvent`.
 The same event is used for all objects that can provide capabilities. `AttachCapabilitiesEvent` has 5 valid generic types providing the following events:

 * `AttachCapabilitiesEvent<Entity>`: Fires only for entities.
 * `AttachCapabilitiesEvent<TileEntity>`: Fires only for tile entities.